RahmeVictor/AutoLED/README.md

 ## How it works

-The user inputs the desired color and brightness, which is then sent to the P9813 controller through the PI's GPIO.
+The user inputs the desired color and brightness or warmth, which is then sent to the P9813 controller through the PI's GPIO.
 The controllers can be wired in series and are accessed through their IDs: the first controller has ID 0, the second ID 1 etc...

 Data about controllers is saved in controllers.json